evanx/redex/README.md

 We will implement a number of generally useful built-in processors, but the idea is that custom and third-party processors can be used in your deployment.

+Messaging passing between processors is preferrably via Redix message queues to improve resilence and management.

+Metrics should be published by processors, for performance monitoring and management.

 ## Configuration

-Each processor is configured via a YAML file in the Redix `configDir.`
+Currently each processor is configured via a YAML file in the Redix `config` directory.
+This should be managed using a private git repository, which then provides versioning.

-The naming convention of the processor is a colon notation e.g. `builtin:FileImporter:default.`
+The a naming convention for each processor (and its configuration file) has a colon-delimited notation e.g. `builtin:FileImporter:default.`

-This is its Node module, JavaScript class, and finally its distinguishing instance name.
+This name is comprised of its Node module, JavaScript class, and finally its distinguishing instance name.

-The "module" enables custom and third-party processors e.g. a `myredix:FancyProcessor` where `myredix` is an `npm` module which exports a `FancyProcessor` class.
+The "module" name enables custom and third-party processors e.g. a `myredix:FancyProcessor` where `myredix` is an `npm` module which exports a `FancyProcessor` class.

 The distinguishing name enables multiple instances of the same processor class, configured for different purposes.